Vision-Action Policy 2025-2026

 Flow matching + cross-attention

-Encoder-decoder split.
+I split it into an encoder and a decoder.
 Action queries cross-attend to visual context instead of competing with it.
 Flow matching with correlated noise handles multimodal actions.
-Frozen ViT-Tiny.
-Rolling inpainting for smooth chunk transitions.
+I used a frozen ViT-Tiny and rolling inpainting for smooth chunk transitions.

 Version 3